 - The Practical Preparation of Patent Applications is a legal clinic in which JD students write actual patent applications for inventions, working directly with the inventors.

-- Mason Law offers a broad range of Intellectual Property Courses to its students.
+- Scalia Law School offers a broad range of Intellectual Property Courses to its students.

-- Mason Law is home to the Center for the Protection of Intellectual Property (CPIP) which brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.
+- Scalia Law School is home to the Center for the Protection of Intellectual Property (CPIP) which brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.

 Law and Economics Opportunities